Corner Boys: School

 The next day an energized Namond raises the hypocrisy of a system that promises to reward him for good behavior when it fails to live by its own rules much of the time; he states steroids, liquor, cigarettes and Enron as examples.
 Darnell points out that even Colvin's police work focused on drugs, so in a way, drugs paid Colvin's salary.
 Zenobia claims that the street life is just part of the larger system.
 Prez discusses his class's difficulty with the test with his colleagues.
 They reassure him that performance is low across all subjects.
 Hanson and Shapiro tell him he must follow the curriculum.
 Sampson and Hanson offer typical sage advice: Prez's first year as a teacher has to be less about the children and more about him surviving.

 At lunch, Prez watches Dukie show Crystal and her friends how to shop for jewelry on the internet.
 He notices that Michael is despondent at the back of the class.
 Prez asks if Michael is okay, but Michael hesitantly declines to confide in him.
 Prez leaves his offer open and suggests that Michael could talk to the school social worker.
 Michael goes to pick Bug up after school but learns from Miss Ella that his father has already taken him.
 Michael runs out of the school after them.
 He finds Bug doing homework with his father and pulls Bug away from him.

 Parenti, Colvin and the special class teacher discuss their progress.
 The academics are impressed with their results but have noticed that some of the children are not participating — those with deeper problems in particular.
 Parenti wonders whether they can convince the corner kids to take an interest in subjects beyond drug dealing.

 Namond gives his package to Kenard and tells him that he is a lieutenant and warns him not to cheat him on the profits.
 Namond delivers his takings to his mother and she notices that he has made less than she would expect from a full package.
-He blames his territory, but she goes to tackle Bodie about territory.
+He blames his territory, so she goes to tackle Bodie about territory.